TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/0-foreword.md

 http://www.cs.rpi.edu/~hendler/ProgrammableWebSwartz2009.html.

-As a tribute to Aaron, Michael Morgan of Morgan & Claypool, the publisher of the series,and I have decided to publish it publicly at no cost.This work is licensed by Morgan & Claypool Publishers, http://www.morganclaypool.com, under a CC-BY-SA-NC license.
+As a tribute to Aaron, Michael Morgan of Morgan & Claypool, the publisher of the series,and I have decided to publish it publicly at no cost.
+This work is licensed by Morgan & Claypool Publishers, http://www.morganclaypool.com, under a CC-BY-SA-NC license.

 Please attribute the work to its author, Aaron Swartz.